by Jonas E. Alexis & Gwenyth Todd

 I once corresponded with Sowell back in 2010 and asked him to provide evidence for the statement that Iran is “the world’s leading terrorist-sponsoring nation.”
 I even quoted his own book where he axiomatically declared that empirical evidence is required for extraordinary assumptions.

 To this very day, Sowell never responded to that question.
 But that has not stopped him from repeating this claim ad nauseam in books and articles.
 His work has really become boring over the years.
 So sad.

 Previously, Sowell was very happy that I was praising him on certain issues, but when it came to Iran’s so-called terrorism, it was like talking to an ATM machine.
 It was then that I realized that Sowell was an agent for the oligarchs.
 Sowell obviously got the Iran-terrorism doctrine from the Neo-Bolsheviks and much of the controlled media.

 In fact, people like Norman Podhoretz have been saying that the United States needs to strike Iran for years.
-What is even crazier is that whenever something gets exploded around the region, the media always has an urge to trace it to Iran, ignoring the fact that there have been numerous scholarly sources which convincingly indicate that Iran has been standing on a moral ground for years.
+What is even crazier is that whenever something gets exploded around the region, the media always has an urge to trace it to Iran, ignoring the fact that there have been numerous scholarly sources that convincingly indicate that Iran has been standing on moral ground for years.